KipperSun/silicon65/README.md

 A 80% ANSI keyboard designed by Geepon.

-This keyboard uses the "Gatron low profile" switch
+This keyboard uses the "Gateron low profile" switch
 ## Features

 - Uses nRF52840 CoreBoard_Micro